sauce-archives/help/docs/guides/ant-task.md

 permalink: docs/guides/ant-task/
 ---

-For a full continuous integration process automate the execution of your tests created with TestObject CONTINUOUS.
-This can be easily achieved by running TestObject CONTINUOUS Ant Tasks.
+For a full continuous integration process automate the execution of your tests created with TestObject.
+This can be easily achieved by running TestObject Ant Tasks.

 What you need: